The aesthetic of the ’80s

 Vocabulary: Gadgets

-The student matches the names of gadgets with their pictures (Game Boy, Boombox, Sony Walkman, etc.) and descriptions.
+The student matches the names of gadgets (Game Boy, Boombox, Sony Walkman, etc.) with their pictures and descriptions.

-Video: The origin of the ’80s asthetic
+Video: The origin of the ’80s aesthetic

 Grammar: Past Perfect vs. Past Perfect Continuous

-The student completes the rules and structures of Past Perfect and Past Perfect Continuous tenses with the missing words.
+The student completes the rules and structures of the Past Perfect and Past Perfect Continuous tenses with the missing words.
 They practice using these two tenses by completing sentences with the correct forms and correcting mistakes.

 Vocabulary: ’80s Slang